averbraeck/gscg-design/doc/4-architecture/database-design.md

 ![](diagrams/gscg-database-handler-valid.png)

 > [!NOTE]
 > The `handler_valid_actor` now works on the `actor` instance level.
 Maybe the restriction should be defined on the `actor_type` level.
-As an example, a personal client can typically not buy products from a factory.
+As an example, a personal customer can typically not buy products from a factory.
 Factory is an `actor_type` with many instances.
 Maybe two restrictions can be added: one for `actor`, and one for `actor_type`.

 ### Transport tables